N.C. A&T’s Bluford Library Earns Grants to Advance Cyberinfrastructure, AI Literacy

 Established in 1984 by the six surviving Mercury 7 astronauts, the ASF was created to encourage university students to pursue scientific advancement and help ensure the nation’s global leadership in technology.
 In addition to financial support for eligible educational expenses, Astronaut Scholars gain lifelong engagement opportunities with astronauts, executives, researchers, innovators and alumni through the Michael Collins Family Professional Development Program.
 They also receive a fully funded trip to attend ASF’s Innovators Symposium and gala, which includes a technical conference where scholars present their research.

 North Carolina A&T became the first historically Black college or university (HBCU) to be an ASF Partnering Institution in 1994.
-Since spring 2020, A&T’s Astronaut Scholars have earned up to $145,000 to be used for eligible educational expenses in addition to other listed benefits.
+Since spring 2020, A&T’s nine Astronaut Scholars have earned up 10 Astronaut Scholarships worth $145,000 in listed benefits.
+To date, the university has produced 22 students, including Love and Spencer, who have received 25 Astronaut Scholarships.

 “I am delighted to celebrate this accomplishment of Avery and Alexis.
 It is students like these two who embody the spirit of A&T, make The Honors College extraordinary and shape a better future for all,” said Margaret I. Kanipes, Ph.D., Honors College dean.

-Love, of Harrisburg, North Carolina, is a junior pursuing a B.S. in chemistry and biology with a minor in philosophy and maintains a 3.90 GPA.
+Love, of Harrisburg, North Carolina, is a junior pursuing a B.S. in chemistry and biology and maintains a 3.86 GPA.
 A Cheatham-White Scholar and Honors College student, he conducts Alzheimer’s disease research under College of Science and Technology professor Thomas Forshaw, Ph.D., developing methods to study brain metabolism using liquid chromatography-mass spectrometry.

 Love has also completed research at Yale and Duke universities, examining the biochemical composition of marine organisms and RNA structures linked to neurodegenerative and cancerous diseases.
 His work has earned multiple presentation awards, including first place at the 2024 Joint School of Nanoscience and Nanoengineering Undergraduate Research Symposium and a travel award to the Annual Biomedical Research Conference for Minoritized Scientists.

-Beyond research, Love serves as vice president-elect of the Gamma Sigma Epsilon Chemistry Honor Society and community service chair for the Undergraduate Student National Dental Association.
-He plans to pursue a Ph.D. in chemical biology, focusing on natural product synthesis and equitable access to life-saving therapeutics.
+Beyond research, Love serves as vice president-elect of the Gamma Sigma Epsilon Chemistry Honor Society, social media chair for the Aggie Chemical Society, and secretary for the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers.
+He plans to pursue a Ph.D. in in bioanalytical chemistry, with a focus on developing methods to understand the molecular mechanisms of disease.

 “Research allows me to use my curiosity and creativity to create a healthier future for all of Earth’s creatures,” said Love.
 “The Astronaut Scholarship Foundation has further ignited my passion for biomedical research by providing invaluable support and guidance for my career as a Black scientist.
 This award furthers my goals of improving health outcomes inside and outside the lab.”